Wednesday, December 25, 2024

 “With the greatest pleasure,” she replied, as politely as she could, but her anger and fear were quite visible to him.

-When Luna appeared, he simply said, "Conduct me to your mistress's parlor immediately.”
+When the girl appeared, he said quietly, “Conduct me to your mistress’ parlor immediately.”
 The simple girl did as she was told.
 Once they were at the door, he continued, “Go and see if Miss Gillfillian will receive Viscount Elwynalam for a few moments.”

 “She begs you to enter.”

 He was not surprised to find that contrary to what those below had said, she did not look ill at all.
-In fact, he had never seen her half so beautiful as when she rose from the easy chair in her private den, and advanced through the open panel to meet him.
-A single tear glistened in her eye, and cast a saddened expression over her whole face.
+In fact, he had never seen her half so beautiful as when she rose from the easy chair and advanced to meet him.
+A single tear glistened in her eye and cast a saddened expression over her whole face.

-Geodor's first impulse was to clasp her in his arms, but he was not a creature of impulse.
-Tenderly taking her hands in his own, he said, in a sweet musical voice, "I have been forced to be very rude to you tonight.
+Geodor’s first impulse was to clasp her in his arms, but he was not a creature of impulse.
+Tenderly taking her hands in his own, he said melodiously, “I have been forced to be very rude to you tonight.
 I trust I am already pardoned, but permit me to ask if I have been in any way accessory to your illness.”

 “No, indeed,” she replied, smilingly.
 “Fear not, my illness only exists in my aunt’s imagination.
 I retired here because although I am used to being a spectator, I grew weary of being a prisoner, too.
 Here,” she said pointing to the books in her library, “I have friends that are always true.”

-Abaledina’s stomach flip-flopped at the request, but she hesitated.
-She understood the reasons for her aunt's contrivance and knew that she would be very angry with such a plan.
-On the other hand, she had already commenced her opposition to her aunt’s plans, and the present was a good opportunity to show her independence.
-Then, there was the fact she really wanted to oblige him.
+Abaledina’s stomach flip-flopped, and she hesitated.
+She understood the reasons for her aunt’s contrivance and knew that she would be very angry with her if she went with him.
+On the other hand, she had already instigated opposition to her aunt’s plans.
+The present was a good opportunity to show her independence.
+There was also the fact she wanted to oblige him.

-“Bring my gloves," she said to Luna, and after pulling them on, she gave her hand to him.
-They silently made their way to the room where her aunt had interrupted them.
-Lord Elwynalam then proceeded, as if nothing had occurred, to remark upon a family portrait that had been exquisitely done.
+“Bring my gloves,” she said to Luna, and after pulling them on, she gave her hand to him.
+They silently proceeded downstairs to the room where her aunt had interrupted them.
+Viscount Elwynalam then proceeded as if nothing had occurred, remarking upon an exquisitely done family portrait.

-“That was brought from Swienzea," said Abaledina.
-"The lady leaning upon the bosom of the aged man was my mother; it was the last time she wept upon the bosom of her grandfather; they both died soon after.
+“That came from Swienzea,” Abaledina said.
+“The lady leaning upon the bosom of the aged man was my mother.
+It was the last time she found comfort in her grandfather’s arms; they both died soon after the portrait was created.
 The other elderly man was my great-grandfather’s neighbor.
-The tall stern man is my grandfather.
-The neighbor’s son is the man sitting there in blue who is holding the hand of his young son.
-I’ve often wondered how my dear mother found herself in a portrait with so many proud and stern men."
+The tall, stern man is my grandfather.
+The neighbor’s son is the man sitting there in blue.
+He is holding his young son’s hand.
+I’ve often wondered how my charming mother found herself in a portrait with so many proud and stern men.”

-“I’ve never met them," she replied.
-“I’m sorry that I do not know their names.
-I have no recollection of my mother and only think of her as she is represented in this portrait.
+“I’ve never met them,” she replied.
+“I’m sorry that I don’t know their names.
+I’ve no recollection of my mother and only think of her as she is represented in this portrait.
 My mother died young while she was here in Anorraq.”

-“Ah, there you are, my love,” her aunt’s shrill voice suddenly interrupted their private perusal of the artwork.
+“Ah, there you are, my dear,” her aunt’s shrill voice suddenly interrupted their private perusal of the artwork.
 “Have you recovered so soon?
 How very fortunate!”
-Mrs. Gillfillian had a smile plastered upon her face as she roughly kissed Abaledina's cheek.
-“You are pale yet," she continued, chidingly.
-“Viscount Elwynalam must have been a powerful magnet to have drawn you from your sick room.
-I only hope he shall not have cause to repent the indiscretion."
+Mrs. Gillfillian had a nervous smile plastered upon her face as she roughly kissed Abaledina’s cheek.
+“You are pale yet,” she chided.
+“Viscount Elwynalam must be a powerful magnet to have drawn you from your sick room.
+I only hope he shall not have cause to repent the indiscretion.”

-“Mrs. Gillfillian,” said Lord Elwynalam, who was clearly fed up with all her aunt’s artifice.
-“I found this lady quite well and enjoying a book, which she relinquished for my gratification.
-If relieving a lady from the sickness of being a bored prisoner was reckless on my part, I will assume the consequences," he shot back at her.
-“If, however, you are fabricating an illness to prevent your ward from enjoying society, it must be reported to the police.”
+“Mrs. Gillfillian,” Viscount Elwynalam said menacingly.
+“I found this lady quite healthy and enjoying a book, which she relinquished for my gratification.
+If relieving a lady from the sickness of being a bored prisoner was reckless on my part, I will assume the consequences,” he shot back at her.
+“If, however, you are fabricating an illness to prevent your ward from enjoying society, it must be reported to the authorities.”
 That said, he gave the woman a crushing look, wrapped Abaledina’s hand around his arm, and passed into the next room with her.

 The full ebook is available HERE or check back tomorrow for the next chapter.